 9. How About Shopping

 How do you like the idea of uncrowded shopping malls?
 How about malls where items are also relatively cheap?
-During the low seasons, items are fairly priced so you can check into a mall of your choice and snack on anything you want or buy those fanciful souvenirs without worrying of being charged through the nose.
-In any case, should you run out of cash, Vivus can help.
+During the low seasons, items are fairly priced so you can check into a mall of your choice and snack on anything you want or buy those fanciful souvenirs without worrying about being charged through the nose.

 10. Travel Advisories